columbia-university-robotics/roboracer-2025/README.md

 To build the project, including every package in it, run `colcon build` inside the root directory. `colcon` is the build tool provided by [ROS2](https://docs.ros.org/en/humble/index.html).

-Once you've build the project, you should run some launch file, depending on what you want to do.
+Once you've built the project, run a launch file to perform your desired task.
 For example, to run teleop and drive the car with a controller/joystick, you'd run

 ```sh
 ros2 launch f1tenth_stack bringup_launch.py